Phoenix Contact: Multiple Vulnerabilities in FL SWITCH 2xxx Firmware

 Prerequisites

-• No authentication required for file system and DoS vulnerabilities
+• No authentication required for some file system access and UART vulnerabilities

 Exploitability